pfrazee/nodevms/README.md

 This contract would ensure that each name for a photo can be taken once-and-only-once.

-> **Race condition?** Under the normal design for Javascript, this contract would have a race-condition if two `addPhoto()` calls occurred at the same time for the same `name`.
-However, Recordrun only executes one call at a time; all other calls are queued until the active call returns.
+> **Race condition?** Under the normal execution of Javascript, this contract would have a race-condition if two `addPhoto()` calls occurred at the same time for the same `name` value.
+However, Recordrun only executes one RPC call at a time; all other calls are queued until the active call returns.
 This is called a "contract-wide lock."
 The contract-wide lock is very inefficient, but it improves the replayability of the contract.

-### The contract files dat-archive
+### The content of the files dat-archive

 The current state of the files dat-archive is available on the FS of the RecordRun server.
 Its location is also emitted at the start (the "Serving directory") and it can be configured via cli opts: